 - Increase your chance of getting the first interview.

-Your CV should be a concise summary of why you are the ideal candidate for this role.
+Your CV should be a succinct summary of why you are the ideal candidate for this role.

-So let’s look at what makes the perfect manufacturing CV.
+So let’s look at what makes the ideal manufacturing CV.

 Many people include skills, knowledge and experience on their CV that, although they might be proud of, it is not relevant to this company or role.

 Remember the following tips when thinking about what to include in your CV:

 - Make sure your CV includes everything the job advert specifies.